 7.13.1 Nullification.
 All legal action transacted by any public body during a meeting held in violation of any provision of the Open Meeting Law is null and void unless subsequently ratified.
 A.R.S. § 38-431.05(A).
-The procedures for ratification are described in Section 7.12.2.
+The procedures for ratification are described in Section 7.11.2.
 However, the Open Meeting Law does not render null and void all legal action taken at a meeting at which a violation occurs with respect to a single improperly noticed agenda item.
 Ariz.
 Att'y Gen. Op.
 108-001.

 The Arizona Supreme Court, however, has held that legal actions taken in violation of the Open Meeting Law are voidable at the discretion of the court.
-Karol v.
-Bd.
-Of Educ.
-Trustees, 122 Ariz.
-95, 97, 593 P.2d 649, 651 (1979).
+Karol, 122 Ariz. at 97, 593 P.2d at 651.
 In Karol, the court held that "a technical violation having no demonstrated prejudicial effect on the complaining party does not nullify all the business in a public meeting when to conclude otherwise would be inequitable, so long as the meeting complies with the intent of the legislature."
-Id. at 98, 593 P.2d at 652.
+Id., 122 Ariz. at 98, 593 P.2d at 652.
 This decision imposes a substantial compliance test and requires a weighing of the equities before a court will declare an action void.
 The decision, however, preceded the 1982 amendment to the Open Meeting Law which specifically authorized a procedure for ratification.
 It remains to be seen whether this change will cause the court to follow the literal language of the Open Meeting Law.
-Nevertheless, serious consequences flow from having an action of a public body declared void, and the public body should take every precaution to avoid even technical violations of the Open Meeting Law.
+Nevertheless, serious consequences flow from having an action of a public body declared, and the public body should take every precaution to avoid even technical violations of the Open Meeting Law.
 In some cases, the public body may have discussed a matter at an unlawful meeting, but thereafter met in a lawful open meeting at which it took a formal vote as its "final action."
-The Arizona Court of Appeals has held that the subsequent final action taken at a lawful meeting is not void.
-Cooper v.
-Arizona Western Coll.
-Dist.
-Governing Bd., 125 Ariz.
-463, 468-469, 610 P.2d 465, 470-71(App.
-1980); Valencia v.
+The Arizona Court of Appeals has held that the subsequent "final action" taken at a lawful meeting is not void.
+Valencia v.
 Cota, 126 Ariz.
 555, 617 P.2d 63 (App.
 1980).
 The public body taking the final action at the subsequent lawful meeting should make available at that time the substance of all discussions that took place at the earlier unlawful meeting.
 If the public body wishes to preserve the effective date of the earlier action rather than simply redecide the matter, it must go through the ratification process.
-See Section 7.12.
+See Section 7.11.